6thfdwp/learning-thoughts/notes/React-Redux.md

   }
 }
 function reporter(store) {
-  // this could be 'enhanced' dispatch from previous applied middleware const chainedDispatch = store.dispatch;
+  // this is 'enhanced' dispatch from previous applied logger middleware const chainedDispatch = store.dispatch;
   return (action) => {
     // do other more stuff

-    chainedDispatch(action)
+    // chainedDispatch will do logging at this point chainedDispatch(action)
   }
 }